HImeshSankhala/Python-Learning/SearchNSorts/LinearSearch/Readme.md

 Time Complexity:

-Iterative Search: O(n) because it needs to check each element in the worst case.
+Iterative Search: O(n) because it needs to check each element in the worst case.<br>
-Recursive Search: O(n) because it makes a recursive call for each element.
+Recursive Search: O(n) because it makes a recursive call for each element.<br>
-Regex-Based Search: O(n) because it scans through the string representation of the array.
+Regex-Based Search: O(n) because it scans through the string representation of the array.<br>
-Space Complexity:
+Space Complexity:<br>

-Iterative Search: O(1) since it uses a constant amount of extra space (only a few variables).
+Iterative Search: O(1) since it uses a constant amount of extra space (only a few variables).<br>
-Recursive Search: O(n) due to the additional space required for the recursive call stack.
+Recursive Search: O(n) due to the additional space required for the recursive call stack.<br>
-Regex-Based Search: O(n) because the entire array is converted into a string, and additional space is required for the regex operation.
+Regex-Based Search: O(n) because the entire array is converted into a string, and additional space is required for the regex operation.<br>